Nicole Starosielski: Academic career

 In 2005, Starosielski graduated from the University of Southern California with Bachelor's degrees in Cinema Television and English.
 She continued her education at University of California, Santa Barbara, earning both a Master's degree and PhD in Film and Media Studies.
 After completing her degrees, Starosielski became an Assistant Professor of Communication at Miami University for one year.
-Following this, she began a career as an Associate Professor of Media, Culture, and Communication at New York University Steinhardt where she has taught since 2012.
+Following this, she began a career as an Associate Professor of Media, Culture, and Communication at New York University Steinhardt where she taught between 2012 and 2023.
+In the summer of 2023, she joined the faculty of the Department of Film and Media Studies at the University of California, Berkeley, as a full professor.